Giving to the church and Gift Aid

 Nobody can tell you how much you should give, it is a personal decision.
 However Cardinal Hume once suggested that people who work should consider donating an hour's pay per week.

-Can you afford that amount every week or each month?
-If you do not work but receive an income the same rule can apply – based on one fortieth of your weekly income.
+If you do not work but receive an income the same rule can apply - based on one fortieth of your weekly income

 Remember: Any new, or existing, commitment you make can always be changed at any time.